 The outline or edges of the board are known as the rails.
-The curve and thickness of the rails is extremely important to how the board responds when in the water.
-Large, round and ‘soft’ rails are more forgiving, where as thin, ‘sharp’ rails are for more experienced surfers.
+The curve and thickness of the rails are extremely important to how the board responds when in the water.
+Large, round and ‘soft’ rails are more forgiving, whereas thin, ‘sharp’ rails are for more experienced surfers.

 This is the top part of the surfboard on which you stand.
 Wax is usually applied to help your feet grip.
 A traction pad can also be applied on the tail of the board and even the deck for more grip.

 This is the end of your surfboard, the rear tip.
-Similar to the rails the shape of the tail greatly effects the boards performance.
+Similar to the rails the shape of the tail greatly affects the board’s performance.
 There are many variations in tail shape such as squash (flat), pin (pointed) swallow (W-shaped) and rounded pin (round point).

 Located on the underside of the board on the tail.
 The fins give you drive and direction, without fins your board would spin on the waves face.
 Surfboards can have between one and five fins, although the most popular setup is currently three fins, also known as the “Thruster”.